ThinhLe881/Amazon_Scraper/README.md

-# Amazon Scraper - Thinh Le
+# Amazon Scraper

+A basic web scraper script for Amazon products, experiencing the BeautifulSoup library for data extraction.